2006 Faroe Islands Cup

-The Faroe Islands Cup 2006 was played between March 18 and October 14, 2006.
+The 2006 Faroe Islands Cup was played between 18 March and 14 October 2006.
 The cup was won by B36 Tórshavn.

 Only first teams of Faroese football clubs were allowed to participate.
 The First Round involves teams from the second and third deild.
 Teams from the highest two divisions enter the competition in the 2nd Round.

 First round

+The matches were played on 16 March 2006.